seapagan/linux-comfy-chair/README.md

   [`Perlbrew`][perlbrew] with cpan and cpanm pre-installed and configured.
   Several PERL modules that make cpan easier are also pre-installed
 * Enable resolution of WINS hostnames
-* Install Nginx web server(Latest), PHP(v7.4) and Postgresql database(v12) ( all
+* Install Nginx web server(Latest), PHP(v7.4 & 8.1) and Postgresql database(v14)
-  3 disabled by default).
-I am planning (soon) to upgrade PHP and Postgresql to more modern versions soon, though both these versions are currently (June 2022) at least still supported with security fixes.
+  (all 3 disabled by default).
+The default php cli version is explicitly set to 7.4 for the moment however.
 * Install Docker and Docker-compose (disabled by default)

 ## Security